 d.
 Past President - serve as an advisor to the Executive Committee in order to provide continuity and perform other duties as assigned by the Senate.
 This position is normally filled by the immediate past Senate President but can be appointed by the sitting President.

 e.
 Member at Large - serves on the Executive Committee and performs duties as assigned by the Senate.

-Nominations for Executive Committee officers for the upcoming term will be accepted in May and up to the start of the voting process at the June meeting.
+2. Nominations for Executive Committee officers for the upcoming term will be accepted in May and up to the start of the voting process at the June meeting.
 The officers will be elected by the Senate membership for a term of one (1) year by written ballot or verbal vote during the June Senate meeting and will take official office at the July meeting.
-Except Member-at-Large, which will take place after the new senators are seated (normally at the July meeting).
+The exception this timeline is the Member-at-Large, which will take place after the new Senators are seated, normally at the July meeting.

 a.
 Set the agenda for Senate meetings.

 b.
-Prepare and submit reports on the work of the Senate to the UMB President, CUSS and the UMB campus community.
+Report on the work of the Senate to the UMB President, CUSS and the UMB campus community.

 c.
 Be a point of contact with the UMB President and Chief Human Resources Officer.